frederico-alves/breadit-social-media-platform/README.md

-# breadit-social-media-platform
+# Breadit - Social Media Platform
-A reddit clone using Next.js
+Bredit is a clone of Reddit.
+It uses Next.js, TypeScript and TailwindCSS